What Are Complementary Angles? A Complete Guide

 Why do we group angles like this?

-These concepts aren’t just for solving geometry problems—they’re tools that help us understand how shapes and angles interact in both math and real life.
+These concepts go beyond just solving geometry problems.
+They’re tools that help us understand how shapes and angles interact in both math and real life.

 For example, architects and engineers use complementary and supplementary angles to design everything from buildings to bridges, ensuring structures are stable and functional.
 Artists and graphic designers also rely on these angle relationships to create balanced and visually appealing designs.